Kurniawanrzk/STANDZ-website/README.md

 - Active monitoring and verification by the admin.

 With this concept, the Standz application provides an efficient solution for SME entrepreneurs to find and rent selling locations, bridging the gap between business owners and landowners in a safe and reliable manner.
-Click here to see <a href="https://github.com/Kurniawanrzk/STANDZ-api">STANDZ WEBSITE API REPOS</a>
 # Screenshoot of Website
 ## Homepage
 ![Trinantasembiring's Application](https://github.com/Kurniawanrzk/STANDZ-website/assets/92316345/aa521c36-22e0-4096-b1cf-1b93dc3af98b)